NOAA-GFDL/pace/README.md

 mpirun -n 6 --oversubscribe python3 -m pace.run examples/configs/baroclinic_c12.yaml
 ```

-After the run completes, you will see an output direcotry `output.zarr`.
+After the run completes, you will see an output directory `output.zarr`.
 An example to visualize the output is provided in `examples/plot_output.py`.
 See the [driver example](examples/README.md) section for more details.

 ### Environment variable configuration